sjbylo/aba/README.md

 cd aba
 make cluster name=mycluster [type=sno|compact|standard] [target=xyz]
 ```
-- will create a directory `mycluster`, copy the Makefile into it and then promt you to run `make` inside the directory.
+- will create a directory `mycluster`, copy the Makefile into it and then prompt you to run `make` inside the directory.
 - Note, *all* advanced preset parameters at the bottom of the `aba.conf` configuration file must be completed for the optional "type" parameter to have any affect.

  You should run the following command to monitor the progress of the Agent-based installer.
 For example: